© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Neolithic long barrow in Beacon Plantation is a scheduled monument protected by Historic England under reference 1013888.
 View the official record →

-Beacon Plantation is a Neolithic long barrow situated in Lincolnshire, England, dating to the early Neolithic period.
+Beacon Plantation Long Barrow is a Neolithic burial monument located in Lincolnshire, England, dating to the period approximately 4000 to 3000 BC.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013888.

 Neolithic long barrow in Beacon Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013888.